Translate this Page

 - Office paper and paper bags.

-- Paper and cardboard envelopes (windows and labels are OK, plastic padding is not).
+- Mail (envelopes with windows and labels are OK, plastic padding is not).

 Have extra cardboard?
 Fit as much into your bin as possible by flattening and cutting into smaller pieces.
 When your bin is full, flatten extra cardboard, tape together in one bundle, and lean next to your blue recycling bin.
 Bundles should be no larger than 3 feet in any direction.